 In this expat series about raising kids in Cambodia, we talk to parents about the finer points of child rearing in the Kingdom of Wonder.

-French expat Anaïs Pagès Peeters has been living in Phnom Penh for six years, with her Belgian husband and their children, who are three and one years old.
+French expat Anaïs Pagès Peeters has been living in Phnom Penh for eight years, with her Belgian husband and their children, who are now five and three years old.
 Anaïs is a freelance writer and runs a small business called globe-crawlers.com, that sells locally made accessories for babies and toddlers on the go.
-Here, Move to Cambodia gets the low-down from Anaïs on expat kids in Phnom Penh.
+Move to Cambodia first got the low-down from Anaïs on expat kids in Phnom Penh in 2015, but she’s recently updated a few of her answers.

 What’s the best part about raising kids in Cambodia?